riyalismx/Techathon/README.md

 # Submission for Techathon 2.0
 ## Front-end design for a travel page.
-Back-end yet to be added.
+No back-end yet.
 ## Attributions:
 * Unsplash
 * GoogleFonts